-From 2010-2012 Shumone was an NIHR Public Health Fellow and Corfield Scholar at Selwyn College Cambridge.
-Following this from 2010-2018, he also held a Senior Clinician Scientist position with the Medical Research Council focussing on nutrition and vascular studies, in addition to functioning as UK National Diet and Nutrition Survey Lead Clinician (Public Health England).
+From 2008-10 Shumone was an NIHR Public Health Fellow and Corfield Scholar at Selwyn College Cambridge.
+Following this from 2010-18, he also held a Senior Clinician Scientist position with the Medical Research Council focussing on nutrition and vascular studies, heading up a dedicated experimental medicine facility for human nutrition studies and also functioning as the Lead Clinician for the UK National Diet and Nutrition Survey (c/o Public Health England) as well as working clinically at Cambridge University Hospitals.
+From 2010-2018 Shumone led undergraduate Nutrition teaching in the Cambridge clinical/medical curriculum and he was a University of Cambridge Senior Clinical Tutor from 2015-18.

 Recognitions & achievements